VagnerSilva/vp/packages/material3/README.md

 ### Colors

-All classes are in the target 'body' by default
+All variables are in the target 'body' by default

 <figure><img src="../../.gitbook/assets/image (1).png" alt=""><figcaption></figcaption></figure>